WimPauwelsBerthylis/timerdisplay/README.md

 > **Disclaimer:**
 > This project is far from complete, especially on the documentation side.
 Visit regularly for updates although they might take a while due to my busy workload.
-> The first prototype however has been successfully tested and is being used during F3Q events of the Belgian national competion.
+> The first prototype however has been successfully tested and is being used during F3Q events of the Belgian national competition.

 # In Action
 <video controls width="640" height="360">